Shaun Harris

 top-40 radio that was playing the likes of Lobo, Sammy Johns and Andy

-Kim.
+sounded quite good.
 The track would have been even better had Roy Harris'

 (side 2) 1.)
 Today's A Day (Shaun Harris) - 3:09 rating: **** star Opening

-'Today's A Day' to kick in.
+"Today's A Day" to kick in.
 And when it did, wow, let me just warn

 folks this wasn't one of those get-up-and-dance-around performances.